 Akemi Murakami recorded her first CD „Goethe-Lieder“ together with the baritone Andreas Burkhart.
 It contains works of Schubert, Liszt and Wolf and was published in 2018 by Spektral.

-She appears as a soloist, as a Lied and chamber music partner at numerous concerts and festivals, like the music festival Heidelberger Frühling, the Schubertiade in Schwarzenberg, the Aldeburgh Festival, the Queen Elisabeth Music Chapel Festival in Bruxelles as well as at the Festival Europäische Wochen Passau, the Konzerthaus Berlin, Prinzregententehater Munich, the Markgräfliches Opernhaus Bayreuth, the Brucknerhaus Linz and the Opera de Lille.
+She appears as a soloist, as a Lied and chamber music partner at numerous concerts and festivals, like the music festival Heidelberger Frühling, the Aldeburgh Festival, the Queen Elisabeth Music Chapel Festival in Bruxelles as well as at the Festival Europäische Wochen Passau, the Konzerthaus Berlin, Prinzregententehater Munich, the Markgräfliches Opernhaus Bayreuth, the Brucknerhaus Linz and the Opera de Lille.
 She made concert tours to Switzland, Italy, England and Japan.

 Inter alia, Murakami is engaged as offical accompanist at the ARD music competition for singers.
 Furthermore she is sought after as a teacher for Lied masterclasses, among them the „Liedakademie Vienna“ and in this context cooperates with artists like Angelika Kirchschlager, Hanns Peter Kammerer and Gerhard Kahry.

 Her work is documented in many live recordings of important broadcast stations as the Bayerische Rundfunk and the Deutsche Welle.

 Akemi Murakami graduated from the University of Music and Performing Arts Munich with a Meisterklassen degree, where she studied with Helmut Deutsch and Donald Sulzen.
 Further important impulses were set by Brigitte Fassbaender, Thomas Hampson, Gerold Huber and Wolfram Rieger.